 Armed with Google and a store cupboard of basic supplies, I set about looking for a quick and easy recipe for Tempura Baby Corn.
 I adore the lightness of tempura batter, which I always think is a complement to its filling, rather than overpowering it in a heavy coating and a sea of oil.

-The main ingredient I was missing though was sparking water.
-What I did have though was a quarter bottle of tonic water which was still pretty bubbly.
-So I thought I would give it a go.
+The main ingredient I was missing was sparking water.
+What I did have was a quarter bottle of tonic water which was still pretty bubbly.
+So I thought I would give it a go and make tempura batter with tonic water.
 And lo and behold, a success!
-The batter was light and airy without having any sign of bitterness which I was worried the tonic might bring.
+The tonic water batter was light and airy without having any sign of bitterness which I was worried the tonic might bring.

 So I’ve successfully developed this recipe from different advice on making tempura batter and using what I had available to me at the time.
 It must have been good as I was only supposed to eat half of the portion I made, but rather greedily scoffed the whole lot.
 Oops ;o)

-If you don’t fancy the tonic water or don’t have any available, replace it with good ‘ol, nothing-fancy, sparking water.
+If you don’t fancy the tonic water or don’t have any available, replace it with good ‘ol, nothing-fancy, sparkling water.

 You will need: